-Harsh UV rays, battering rain, and temperature extremes can take a toll on your wood deck, leaving it faded and dull.
-Fortunately, a quality deck stain can revive its good looks while adding a measure of protection against the elements.
-Not all deck stains are created equal, however, so keep reading to learn about the different types and why we’ve selected the following five options as the best deck stain for every specific need.
+Harsh UV rays, battering rain, and temperature extremes can take a toll on a wood deck, leaving it faded and dull.
+Fortunately, staining a deck with a quality product can help revive its appearance while adding a measure of protection against the elements.

-- BEST FOR OLD DECKS: SaverSystems #1 Deck Premium Semi-Transparent Wood Stain
+- BEST FOR OLD DECKS: SaverSystems #1 Deck Premium Semi-Transparent Stain

-- BEST FOR NEW DECKS: Ready Seal Redwood Exterior Wood Stain and Sealer
+- BEST FOR NEW DECKS: Ready Seal 512 Exterior Stain and Sealer

-There’s a fine line between deck stains and deck sealers.
-The two products are comparable, containing many of the same ingredients, but while a sealer is transparent, stain seals and imparts color to the wood.
-Both products help to preserve wood by repelling water and, depending on the brand, both often include UV-blockers and mildewcide (to prevent mold and mildew growth).
+There’s a fine line between painting vs. staining a deck.
+The two products (paint and stain) are comparable and contain many of the same ingredients, but while stain is transparent and still shows the wood grain, paint covers and completely obscures the wood.
+Both products help preserve wood by repelling water and, depending on the brand, often include UV blockers and mildewcide to prevent mold and mildew growth.

-- Naturally repels water and reduces the risk of mold growth.
+- Naturally repel water and reduce the risk of mold growth.

-- Conditions wood to help prevent warping and cracking.
+- Condition wood to help prevent warping and cracking.

 - Can take up to 48 hours to dry after application.